svengreb/tmpl/README.md

 This repository serves as the base template repository of _tmpl_ that provides essential features for every project.

-- [GitHub specific features][gh-features]

 The sections below contain more detailed information about each feature, the sane default configurations and their files in the repository as well as ways to customize and adjust them to adapt to other use cases and projects.
-They provide information about files in this repository as well as the overall directory structure.
+They provide details about files in this repository and the overall directory structure.

 ### GitHub

-This template repository has partially been designed for repositories hosted on GitHub and makes use of many of the fantastic features.
+This template repository has partially been designed for repositories hosted on GitHub and makes use of many of [its fantastic features][gh-features].

 #### Code Owners